nikitaGlobal/ng-ingus/README.md

 - Description: This constant holds the chat ID of the admin.
 It is used to identify the admin chat for administrative purposes.
 - Required Value: An integer representing the admin chat ID.
 Example: `98797678`.
 4. NGINS_COPY_ALL
-- Description: This constant is a boolean flag that indicates whether the bot should copy all messages.
+- Description: This constant is a boolean flag that indicates whether the bot should copy all messages to the administrator.
 - Required Value: A boolean value (true or false).
 Example: true.

 ### Example configuration